dragonfly-science/dragonfly-website/content/people/doweler-fabian/content.md

 of climate change on shifts in the boundaries of ecosystems.

 Fabian has a PhD from Auckland University of Technology.
-For his thesis, he studied abrupt treeline patterns in the Southern Alps using a combination of drone imagery, plant physiology and agent-based modelling.
+For his thesis, he studied abrupt tree-line patterns in the Southern Alps using a combination of drone imagery, plant physiology and agent-based modelling.
 Before coming to New Zealand, Fabian was part of the EnvEuro masters programme.
 He majored in climate change and water resources, and studied the effects of coastal erosion